 - There are optically pumped semiconductor lasers (VECSELs) which can either directly emit red light , or generate red light via intracavity second-harmonic generation .

-Red lasers are applied e.g. as laser pointers, for optical data recording or retrieval (e.g. on DVDs), for laser projection displays, for interferometers, for pumping of certain solid-state lasers (e.g. Cr:LiSAF or Cr:LiCAF), and in medical therapies (e.g. photodynamic therapy).
+Red lasers are applied e.g. as laser pointers, for bar scanners and other laser scanners, for optical data recording or retrieval (e.g. on DVDs), for laser projection displays, for interferometers, for pumping of certain solid-state lasers (e.g. Cr:LiSAF or Cr:LiCAF), and in medical therapies (e.g. photodynamic therapy).